kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 bin/mindmaps.sh start
 ```

-This will start an instance of Cassandra which serves as the supported backend for Mindmaps.
+This will start an instance of Cassandra, which serves as the supported backend for Mindmaps.
+It starts also MindmapsDB Engine, which is an HTTP server providing batch loading, monitoring and the browser Dashboard.

 {% include note.html content="**Useful commands**  <br />
 To start MindmapsDB graph, run `mindmaps.sh start`.